New energy solutions

-The company’s strategy is to advance towards a future of low emissions.
-Our objective is to make progress in the energy transition and reduce the emissions related to Repsol’s operations and products, in line with the company’s commitment to fight climate change as set out in the Paris Agreement.
-Between 2018 and 2020, we are committed to invest 2.5 billion euros in renewable energies, combined cycles, and other low-emissions technologieswith the aim of reaching 4.5 GW by 2025.
+The Company's strategy is to move towards a future of low emissions.
+The goal is to make progress in the energy transition and reduce the emissions from our operations and products in line with the our commitment to fight climate change according to the ambitious targets outlined in the Paris Agreement.
+We have committed ourselves to investing €2.5 billion between 2018 and 2020 in renewable energies, combined cycles, and other low-emissions technologieswith the aim of reaching 4.5 GW installed capacity in 2025.

 The incorporation of Viesgo’s assets brings us three hydroelectric power plants located in northern Spain with an installed capacity of 700 MW.
 Thanks to this, we have become an important player in the Spanish electricity market, with a total installed capacity of 2,952 MW (2,352 from the hydroelectric and combined cycle facilities acquired from Viesgo, and over 600 MW from our cogeneration plants), a more than 2% share of the retail electricity and gas market in Spain, and an 800,000-strong customer portfolio.

 In addition, we have expanded our presence in the renewables sector through the Valdesolar project, which is developing one of the largest solar energy farms in Spain in Valdecaballeros in the region of Badajoz.

 These actions help reduce our carbon intensity and contribute toward the 2025 objectives set in the update to our Strategic Plan, managing climate change risks while, at the same time, seizing opportunities.